Colorado Open Records Act (CORA)

 Associated with the responsibility of determining the cause and manner of death, the Coroner has numerous other responsibilities.
 Listed below are these responsibilities and clarifications.

-It is the Coroner’s responsibility to determine who is the next of kin.
+- Identification and Notification of Next of Kin – It is the Coroner’s responsibility to determine who is the next of kin.
 When the determination is made, the person must be located and notification made.
 Death notifications should be made in person and can be one of the most difficult and emotionally charged duties of the Coroner.
 Once the next of kin have been notified, the Coroner will be in constant contact with the family to advise them of the results of the investigation and/or autopsy, to obtain other information as needed, and to assist and coordinate the investigation.
 The Coroner also makes referrals to specific groups such as the SIDS Program and suicide survivors groups as the situation dictates.
-If the next of kin are outside the county (maybe in other states or countries), the Coroner contacts out of state Coroners or law enforcement officials so that in-person notifications are still facilitated.
+If the next of kin are outside the county (maybe in other states or countries), the Coroner contacts out-of-state Coroners or law enforcement officials so that in-person notifications are still facilitated.
 The Coroner may spend many hours locating these people and many more hours helping them to facilitate disposition of the body and/or understanding and dealing with the death.

 Discovery of Remains

 Skeletal remains, complete or partial, are found in all areas of Colorado.
 The Coroner is responsible for first determining if the bones are human or animal, and if human, are they ancient, or Native American.
 The Coroner must follow certain statutory obligations regarding notification of appropriate State agencies.

 At the conclusion of a death investigation, the Coroner issues a death certificate, which is the legal document that states the cause and manner of death.
 This is an extremely important document as it is used to settle criminal and civil legal matters, and insurance benefits for survivors.